 Let’s solve the mystery, PMI® does not talk about the particular agile framework which specifies the criteria for 1500 hours of agile experience.
 It states that an individual should have experience working in a team that incorporates agile values, methods, and tools in the process.

 PMI-ACP® Exam includes seven domains.
 Each domain contains tasks in agile values, methods, and practices.
 PMI-ACP® exam expects that you are in a team which is practicing in Agile Values and Principles.
 Also, collaboration within the team is one of the primary focus in Agile Values and Principles, thus if your team doing at least two tasks in each domain, you are eligible for the PMI-ACP® Exam.

-To verify your team’s working methodology alignment with agile, let’s have a closer look at these tasks associated with each PMI-ACP® domain:
+To verify your team’s working methodology alignment with agile, let’s have a closer look at these tasks associated with each PMI-ACP® certification domain:

 |Working with stakeholders to ensure that everyone has shared understanding of agile values and principles.|

 |Using and maintaining visible information radiators showing real progress and real team performance.|

 |contributing to building trustful team environment where everyone learns by experiments and mistakes.|

 |Experimenting with new techniques and process ideas to discover more efficient and effective ways of working.|

 |Collaborating and work together in the team to lower risks and reduce bottlenecks.|

 |Establishing a safe and respectful environment to make improvements and foster self-organization and empowerment.|